dfederm/dfederm.github.io/_posts/2020-04-25-setting-up-a-security-system-with-home-assistant.md

     code_arm_required: false
     # Arm again after triggering
     disarm_after_trigger: false
-    # Due to the complexity, ensure these are overriden by the required states below
+    # Due to the complexity, ensure these are overridden by the required states below
     pending_time: 0
     delay_time: 0
     # Amount of time the alarm is triggered for